The Spine and Sports Center

 About 75-85% of people in the United States have back pain at some point.
-Board-certified physiatrist and interventional spine and pain specialist Benoy Benny, MD, treats adolescents and adults with back pain at The Spine and Sports Center at The Galleria in Houston, Sugar Land, and the Willowbrook/Cy-Fair area of Texas.
+Board-certified physiatrist and interventional spine and pain specialist Benoy Benny, MD, treats adolescents and adults with back pain at The Spine and Sports Center Sugar Land, and the Willowbrook/Cy-Fair area of Texas.
 If you suffer from back pain, call or book an appointment online today.

 Back pain is one of the leading reasons people seek medical care or miss work.
 When you have back pain, everyday activities like walking, bending over, or driving a car can be difficult or even impossible.
 Pain can vary greatly in intensity and frequency, ranging from a dull, constant ache to intermittent pain that completely debilitates you.